 In a time when education is so often associated with the pragmatic learning of skills for a specific task, Catholic education nobly continues a deeper tradition.
-The Congregation for Catholic Education reminds us that in Catholic education, there is “no separation between time for learning and time for formation, between acquiring notions and growing in wisdom.”
-Therefore, Catholic Education, which understands education as formation and as more than simply seeking to address content information, places its educational focus on the growth and identity of each human person in light of Jesus Christ.
-A Catholic Education imparts a rich cultural heritage that fosters a capacity for wisdom in the midst of the world and the ability to respond more fully to one’s baptismal calling.
+In Catholic education, there is “no separation between time for learning and time for formation, between acquiring notions and growing in wisdom.”
+Thus, Catholic Education, which understands education as formation and as more than simply a gathering or collection of information, places its educational focus on the growth and identity of each human person in light of Jesus Christ.
+It imparts a rich cultural heritage that fosters a capacity for wisdom in the midst of the world and the ability to respond more fully to one’s calling as a follower of Christ.

 All the more, in priestly formation the challenge is to minister to young men discerning the ministerial priesthood in ways that will open them to the identity that will become theirs through sacred orders.
 It is a journey of deep and continued conversion to Christ.
 Formation must challenge them to be open to receive the wisdom that comes from above – and be transformed by it.